SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: SplitGuard

 \subsection{Overview}

+Our main idea is that if the client model is learning the intended task, then it should behave in a drastically different way when that task is reversed (e.g. for classification, when the label values in a training batch are randomly reassigned); since the attacker's objective is independent of the original task, the same discrepancy should not be visible if the server is hijacking the training process.
+We then need this discrepancy to become evident before the attacker can learn significant information so that the clients can stop training soon enough if the expected discrepancy \textit{does not} occur.

-During training with SplitGuard, clients intermittently input batches with randomized labels, denoted \textit{fake batches}.
-The main idea is that if the client model is learning the intended task, then the gradient values received from the server should be noticeably different for fake batches and \textit{regular batches}.\footnote{\textit{Fake gradients} and \textit{regular gradients} similarly refer to the gradients resulting from fake and regular batches.}
+During training with SplitGuard, clients intermittently input batches with randomized labels, denoted \textit{fake batches}, as opposed to \textit{regular batches}.\footnote{\textit{Fake gradients} and \textit{regular gradients} similarly refer to the gradients resulting from fake and regular batches.}

-The client model learning the intended task means that it is moving towards a relatively high-accuracy point on its parameter space.
-That same high-accuracy point becomes a low-accuracy point when the labels are randomized.
-The model tries to get away from that point, and the classification error increases.
-More specifically, we make the following two claims (experimentally validated in Section \ref{validation}): \begin{claim} If the client model is learning the intended task, then the angle between fake and regular gradients will be higher than the angle between two random subsets of regular gradients.\footnote{Angle between \textit{sets} meaning the angle between the \textit{sums} of vectors in those sets.} \end{claim} \begin{claim} If the client model is learning the intended task, then fake gradients will have a higher magnitude than regular gradients. \end{claim}
+There are two components of the aforementioned discrepancy between the fake and regular gradients: \textit{angle} and \textit{magnitude}.
+The client model learning the intended task means it is moving towards a high-accuracy point on its parameter space.
+When the labels are randomized, that high-accuracy point becomes a low-accuracy point; the model tries to move away from that point, and the classification error increases.\footnote{For an extreme example, suppose that some point in the parameter space corresponds to perfect accuracy.
+If all the labels in a batch are changed, that point will correspond to $0\%$ accuracy since.} More specifically, we make the following two claims (experimentally validated in Section \ref{validation}): \begin{claim} If the client model is learning the intended task, then the angle between fake and regular gradients will be higher than the angle between two random subsets of regular gradients.\footnote{Angle between \textit{sets} meaning the angle between the \textit{sums} of vectors in those sets.} \end{claim} \begin{claim} If the client model is learning the intended task, then fake gradients will have a higher magnitude than regular gradients. \end{claim}